 Welcome to 2KW!!

 This year we are working hard to develop our reading, writing and mathematics skills.
 We will be learning exciting new topics in our Connected Curriculum learning and we will be working with Mrs McCaffer to develop our art skills.
-We will be taking part in alot of physical activities both indoors and outdoors and we will work with The Manchester City Coach who will help us to develop a range of balls skills as part of the P.E curriculum.
+We will be taking part in alot of physical activities both indoors and outdoors and we will work with The Manchester City Coach who will help us to develop a range of team skills as part of the P.E curriculum.

 Your child has now been given a Reading Book and a Reading Record Book.
-You will need to bring your child's book back in everyday.
+You will need to bring your child's book back in every day.
 Your child's book will be changed and a new book will be given to them on Monday and Thursdays.
 Please bring your child's book in every day so that they can also be read to at school.
-Your child also has a book banded book in school and will get an opportunity to read it each day.
+Your child also has guided reading lessons in school and will get an opportunity to read each day.
 It is important that your child reads his/her book EVERY night.
 Your child will then be able to practise their phonics skills and use different reading strategies E.g. using picture cues, phonic cues, and grammatical knowledge to help them become fluent readers.
 When they have read their book there is a space in the Reading Record Book for you to say how they found the book, which bits they did well with and with bits they found difficult.

 Children are expected to show respect to each other, to all adults and the school environment.
 (Inside the building and in the playground) We have a clear behaviour system that all the children follow.
 The rules and behaviour systems are clearly displayed in all classrooms and around central parts of the school.